What I Walked Into: A 73-Page Wake-Up Call

 - A liability is something that takes money out of your pocket regularly — loans, leases, ongoing service contracts, or any obligation requiring payment

-The critical distinction in asset transfers is understanding exactly what you're being offered.
-Are you being transferred ownership (freehold), or are you being offered a 99-year full repairing lease?
-Because in financial terms, a 99-year full repairing lease isn't a gift - it's a massive responsibility.
+The critical distinction: are you being transferred ownership (freehold), or are you being offered a 99-year full repairing lease?
+Because in financial terms, a 99-year full repairing lease isn't a gift — it's a massive responsibility.

 Why We Do It (And Why We Should Be Careful)